 Nikyatu's feature screenplay Free The Town was one of 12 projects invited to participate in Sundance Institute’s inaugural Diverse Writers Workshop.
 Additionally FTT was hand selected for Africa’s most prestigious Film Market, the 2013 Durban Film Mart and one of 5 narrative films selected for Film Independent's Fast Track.

-Presently Nikyatu is in post-production on her narrative film Suicide By Sunlight (2018): a project funded by the production grant THROUGH HER LENS sponsored by the Tribeca Film Institute and Chanel.
-Her project was one of 5 to be nominated, ultimately winning the grand prize.
+Her latest short film Suicide By Sunlight: a project funded by the production grant THROUGH HER LENS sponsored by the Tribeca Film Institute and Chanel, will make its debut at the 2019 Sundance Film Festival.
 This project was also awarded a Rooftop Films/ Adrienne Shelly Foundation Short Film Grant.

 Nikyatu is an Assistant Professor at George Mason University where she teaches Screenwriting and Directing.